 It's a lot to keep up with.
 In an average session, more than 2,000 bills are proposed at the Tennessee General Assembly.
 Many of these bills were, in fact, written by state legislators, who proposed them because it was their idea or the idea of one of their constituents.
 But many of these bills were actually written by lobbyists, who are able to get a state legislator to sponsor their bill on their behalf.
 And, likewise, they are are often opposed by other lobbyists, who are sometimes able to convince state legislators to oppose the bill on their behalf.

 We've learned a lot so far in this Advanced Civics section.
-Click here to take a quiz on what you have learned so far.
+Click here to take an interactive quiz on what you have learned so far.

 And now, let's look at another group of important people in this process: reporters.
 Click here.